 Speak up Scotland!
 Science Debating Programme

-We are delighted to announce that thanks to generous funding through a Science Engagement Grant from the Scottish Government,
+Thanks to generous funding through a Science Engagement Grant from the Scottish Government,

 The aim of the project is to get pupils talking and arguing about science, and exploring the impact of science on their everyday lives, as well